 There are a good handful of canned wild Alaskan salmon brands on the market, but my favorite by far is Pure Alaska Salmon.
 They offer both pink salmon (light color, mild flavor) and red sockeye salmon (richer, more intense flavor and color), and deliver seriously amazing fish.
-And though the boneless variety is the “prettiest”, the bones do contain a very good dose of dairy-free calcium and magnesium, and they are tender thanks to pressure-cooking.
+The boneless varieties are the “prettiest”, but the very soft, edible bones do contain a very good dose of dairy-free calcium and magnesium.

 Special Diet Notes: Alaskan Salmon Wrap